SAFEHR-data/PIXL/pixl_dcmd/README.md

    and deletes any tags not mentioned in the tag scheme.
 The dataset is updated in place.
      - There is also an option to synchronise to the PIXL database, external users can avoid this to just run the allow-list and applying the tag scheme.
-     - Will throw a PixlDiscardError for any series based on the project config file.
+     - Will throw a `PixlSkipInstanceError` for any series based on the project config file.
+Specifically, an error will be thrown if:
-       - Series description matches `series_filters` (usually to remove localiser series)
+       - the series description matches any series in `series_filters` (usually to remove localiser series)
-       - Modality of the DICOM is not in `modalities`
+       - the modality of the DICOM is not in `modalities`
 - `anonymise_and_validate_dicom()`: Compares DICOM validation issues before and after calling `anonymise_dicom` and returns a dictionary of the new issues.
 Can also avoid synchronising with PIXL database